kevinoconnor7/kevinoconnor7.github.io/content/posts/2013-08-14-stream-to-euro-truck-simulator-2.md

 tags:
 - games
 - protips
-title: Stream to Euro Truck Simulator 2
+title: Stream music to Euro Truck Simulator 2
 aliases: [/games/2013/08/14/stream-to-euro-truck-simulator-2/]
 ---

 Oddly enough, I've recently become addicted to [Euro Truck Simulator 2](http://www.eurotrucksimulator2.com/), a very good trucking simulator.
 One of the great features of the game is that it has built in suppport to play MP3 streams within the game.
 It comes prepacked with a bunch of European stations, but I wanted to add some of my local stations that are on [iHeartRadio](http://www.iheart.com/).